vovochka404/deadbeef-statusnotifier-plugin/README.md

 This plugin aims to implement the StatusNotifierItem for DeaDBeeF.

-It tendeds to replace default tray icon on DE that supports StatusNotifier items.
+It tends to replace default tray icon on DE that supports StatusNotifier items.
 It also aims to provide tray icon for deadbeef on KDE5/Plasma5, where old xmbedded icons aren't supported anymore.

 ### Required packages